2014 Hollywood Casino 400

 The 2014 Hollywood Casino 400 was a NASCAR Sprint Cup Series race that was held on October 5, 2014, at Kansas Speedway in Kansas City, Kansas.
 Contested over 267 laps on the 1.5–mile (2.4 km) oval, it was the 30th race of the 2014 Sprint Cup Series championship, and the fourth race in the Chase for the Sprint Cup.
 Joey Logano scored his fifth win of the season.
 Kyle Larson finished second while Kyle Busch, Martin Truex Jr. and Carl Edwards rounded out the top five.
 The top rookies of the race were Kyle Larson (2nd), Austin Dillon (8th), and Cole Whitt (23rd).

+Entry list

+Forty-three drivers were entered for the race.